smathot/pythontutorials/content/pages/basic/exceptions.md

 print("I'm still alive!")
 ```

 In the example above, if any `Exception` occurs in the block that follows the `try` statement, then the execution of that block is terminated, and the `except` block is executed.
-Importantly, however, the code continues to run; that is, `try … except …` statements allow you to deal with `Exceptions` gracefully.
+Importantly, however, the code continues to run; that is, `try … except …` statements allow you to deal with `Exception`s gracefully.

 It is good practice to specify *which* `Exception`s should be caught.
 For example, `oneover()` triggers a `ZeroDivisionError` error when called with `0` and a `TypeError` called it with a `str` or some other value that doesn't work in a numeric division.
 Therefore, we can specify that we want to catch only those two `Exception`s, and in addition specify that we want to keep the `Exception` object as the variable `e`.
 Restricting exception handling in this way avoids masking of errors that we did not anticipate, and which may reflects bugs in our code.